MirageNet/Mirage/doc/Articles/Guides/GameObjects/Lifecycle.md

 To start a server object,  [spawn it](SpawnObject.md).
-If you wish to perform some logic when the object starts in the server, add a component in your gameobject with your own method and subscribe to
+If you wish to perform some logic when the object starts in the server, add a component in your gameObjects with your own method and subscribe to
 <xref:Mirage.NetworkIdentity.OnStartServer>

 For example: